Nadarajah Raviraj: Politics

-Assassination
+Death

 On 9 November 2006, Raviraj led a demonstration outside the UNICEF office in Colombo protesting against the Vaharai bombing in which 45 civilians were killed by army shelling.
 The following morning Raviraj took part in a live discussion on TV Derana between 7.00am and 7.30am.
 Afterwards he returned to his home in Manning Town, Narahenpita, had breakfast and changed for work.
 Raviraj had to drive to work himself as his driver was on leave.
 He had intended to use his wife's car but finding its battery drained got into his Toyota Land Cruiser Prado (reg WP KE 1279).
 Raviraj's police bodyguard Sergeant Lokuwellamurage Shantha Laxman Lokuwella got onto the passenger seat.
-At 8.39am, as Raviraj was driving slowly down Martha Road and turning into Elvitigala Mawatha, a motorcycle (reg JE 3507) coming from the opposite direction stopped nearby.
-The motorcycle's passenger got down, removed his helmet, crossed the road and waited on the pavement with a bag over his shoulder.
-As Raviraj's vehicle went past, the motorcycle passenger ripped open the shoulder bag and fired the T-56 hidden inside.
+At 8.39am, as Raviraj was slowly driving down Martha Road and turning into Elvitigala Mawatha, when a motorcycle (reg JE 3507) coming from the opposite direction stopped nearby.
+The motorcycle's pillion rider got down, removed his helmet, crossed the road and waited on the pavement with a bag over his shoulder.
+As Raviraj's vehicle went past, the waiting pillion rider ripped open the shoulder bag and fired the T-56 rifle hidden inside.
 Raviraj's vehicle was hit from the front, side and rear at point blank range.
-After firing an entire magazine the assassin ran back to the motorcycle which then sped off, turning into Martha Road.
+After firing an entire magazine the assassin ran back to the motorcycle which then sped off, turning on Martha Road.
 The shoulder bag, with the T-56 inside, and the assassin's helmet were left at the roadside.
 According to the police a rickshaw parked nearby also drove off after the shooting.
 They believed that its driver had been a lookout who had tipped off the assassins about the location of Raviraj's vehicle using a mobile phone.